SourabhCods/QuizMindAI/README.md

 # QuizMind AI

-Hello Aryan!
-Welcome to your AI-powered quiz generator!
+Welcome to QuizMind AI - An intelligent quiz generation platform for students, developers, and educators.

 ## What is This?